Edible Containers: Reducing Packaging Waste In Australia

 With this in mind, he switched to a more environmentally friendly way by changing their wrappers into 100 per cent compostable ones.

-He took his changes one step further on Earth Day 2018 by wrapping all their burgers with extremely thin and edible wafer paper containers.
+He took his changes one step further on Earth Day 2018 by wrapping all their burgers in extremely thin and edible wafer paper containers.
+Through Ballenden’s improvisations, he put himself in the spotlight aiming for a low-waste future.

-3. Saltwater Brewery Beer Ring Holders
+3. Saltwater Brewery Beer ring holders

 Did you know that six-pack ring holders are one of the worst enemies of the sea?
+Many photos spread around the internet showing turtles and fishes being ensnared and tangled with them.

 To counter this, the brewing company Saltwater Brewery devised a plan: to turn the ring holders edible.

-Head of Brand at Saltwater Brewery Peter Agardy said, “It’s a big investment for a small brewery created by fisherman, surfers and people that love the sea”.
+Made from wheat and barley, the six-pack ring holders can be eaten by animals instead of getting tangled by them.
+Head of Brand at Saltwater Brewery Peter Agardy said, “Itβs a big investment for a small brewery created by fishermen, surfers and people that love the sea”.

 4. Ooho